Moorgate station

 The station was opened as Moorgate Street in 1865 by the Metropolitan Railway.
 In 1900, the City & South London Railway added the station to its network, and the Great Northern & City Railway began serving the station in 1904.
 In 1975, the Northern City Line platforms were the site of the Moorgate tube crash – at the time, the worst peacetime accident in the history of the London Underground – in which 43 people were killed.
 Thameslink branch services were withdrawn in the early 21st century, and a new ticket hall was built connected to the newly opened Elizabeth line at Liverpool Street in 2021, with through access to the rest of Liverpool Street Underground station.

 Location and station layout

 The station has entrances on both Moorgate itself and Moorfields, which runs parallel.
 The public entrances from the street give access to all the train services at the station, there are three distinct levels.

 The Circle, Hammersmith & City and Metropolitan underground lines use platforms 1 and 2, which are through platforms.
 For terminating trains at busy times, there are platforms 3 and 4 which are west-facing bays.
-Adjacent to these are platforms 5 and 6 of the former Thameslink trains service from Bedford via St Pancras.
+Adjacent to these are platforms 5 and 6 of the former Thameslink service from Bedford via St Pancras.
 These are disused following the closure of the Moorgate branch from Farringdon junction as part of the Thameslink Programme and are now used for storage.